 NHS England publishes performance related statistics on a monthly basis, ranging from urgent and emergency care to cancer and other routine care.
 Below, we present time series analysis on a selected number of performance measures.

 The graph above (figure 9) shows the proportion of patients seen by a specialist consultant within two weeks of an urgent GP referral for suspected cancer has improved in recent months, but it is still considerably below the national target.
-In fact, the 93 per cent cancer performance target for patients to be seen within two weeks has not been met throughout 2022.
-Although in December 2022, it was making a recovery of 80.3 per cent after a big drop in September 2022.
+In fact, the 93 per cent cancer performance target for patients to be seen within two weeks has not been met throughout 2022 and so far in 2023.
+Although in February 2023, it was making a recovery of 86.1 per cent after performance in low 70 per cent mark in autumn/winter of 2022.

-Other data tells us the percentage of patients receiving their first treatment for cancer following a decision to treat stood at 92.7 per cent in December 2022, slightly below the 96 per cent national target.
-The annual performance on this measure is 92.1 per cent where out of 320,337 patients with a decision to treat to a first treatment for cancer, 295,066 were treated within one month.
+Other data tells us the percentage of patients receiving their first treatment for cancer following a decision to treat stood at 90.3 per cent in May 2023, slightly below the 96 per cent national target.
+The 2022 annual performance on this measure was 92.1 per cent where out of 320,337 patients with a decision to treat to a first treatment for cancer, 295,066 were treated within one month.
+Year-to-date average in 2023 (up to 2023 May) is currently 90.6 per cent.

 Although the number of people waiting for elective care significantly increased following the onset of the COVID-19 pandemic, it was already quite high previously.
 For example, prior to the pandemic, the total elective waiting list was 4.42 million in February 2020 as shown in the chart below (figure 10).